dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 <h1 align="center">Enterprise Active Directory & Security Operations Lab</h1>

+<h2>Project Summary:</h2>

+Designed and implemented a multi-phase enterprise Active Directory lab simulating real-world IT operations, including system administration, network services, security hardening, automation, and troubleshooting.

+This project demonstrates:
+- Deployment of redundant Domain Controllers (DC01 & DC02) for high availability.
+- Centralized identity and access management using Active Directory.
+- Network services configuration (DNS, DHCP) for domain functionality.
+- Organizational Unit (OU) design and user provisioning.
+- Group Policy enforcement to control user and system behavior.
+- File server configuration with NTFS and share permissions using least privilege.
+- PowerShell automation for bulk user provisioning and administrative efficiency.
+- Security hardening and monitoring using account policies and event logging.
+- Troubleshooting and help desk simulation using real-world IT scenarios and tools.

+This lab simulates responsibilities across System Administration, IT Support, and Security Operations roles.

 <h2>Description:</h2>
 This project simulates a real-world enterprise IT environment using a Windows Server–based Active Directory infrastructure.
 The lab was designed to demonstrate core system administration skills, including identity and access management, network services configuration, automation, security hardening, and troubleshooting.